antoineLeclercq/project-status/work-log/scott-bellware.md

 # Scott Bellware Work Log

+## Fri Mar 23 2018
+- Weekly online meetup
+- Forgot about documentation meeting with Ashley.
+Rescheduled to Fri Apr 6.
+- Removed default values capability from initializer
+- Remediated issue with schema attributes where assigning a nil to an attribute with a default value would reset the value to the default rather than retain the nil value
+- Started looking into the removal of transient attributes

 ## Thu Mar 22 2018
 - Chatted with Alexander about the issue on the casing library
 - Reviewed and merged Billium's pull request on the log library